 After the crisis began and unemployment surged, it has in recent years declined in all three countries, but mostly in Estonia.
 Among the countries that were hit the hardest in the 2008 crisis, this is unusual.
 Although unemployment been falling in all three countries, Latvia and Lithuania still have an unemployment rate around 10 percent, which is pretty high.

 In the early/mid 1990s Estonia and Lithuania introduced currency board for their monetary policy (unusual today, but a common tool in the past).
 Currency boards, an independent authority whose purpose is to keep the exchange rate fixed and inflation low, is often motivated to stabilize the monetary policy from political pressures in a clearer way than, for example, independent central banks could guarantee.
-It is interesting to note, that this does not seems to have had a dampening effect on the private debt growth – although this does not seem to have been an object of this policy.
+It is interesting to note, that this does not seems to have had a dampening effect on the private debt growth.
 All three countries kept a fixed exchange rate against the euro for several years before the crisis and has subsequently adopted the euro completely.